PROFESSIONAL BACKGROUND

-Growing up, my brother and I had the incredible opportunity to travel with my father when he taught history overseas.
+Growing up, my older brother and I had the incredible opportunity to travel with my father when he taught history overseas.
 I lived for a summer in Port Moresby, Papua New Guinea, where I loved making friends and attending school.
-My early traveling gave me the chance to experience places outside of Wisconsin and inspired me to move following high school.
+My early travels gave me the chance to experience places outside of Wisconsin, inspiring me to move after high school.

-My passion for history brought me back to Wisconsin, where I received my B.S. in Archaeology and minor in English at UW-La Crosse and M.S. in Anthropology and Public History from UW-Milwaukee.
+My passion for history brought me back to Wisconsin, where I received my B.S. in Archaeology and minor in English at UW-La Crosse, and M.S. in Anthropology with a focus on Public History from UW-Milwaukee.

-The many interesting positions I have held in archaeology and anthropology over the years have all provided much valuable knowledge and insight, including my Berkeley field school at the Fort Ross California Site, assisting with field work in Pinedale, Wyoming, on the Archaeological Investigations at the Lander Trail New Fork River Crossing Historical Park, the Aztalan Site in Lake Mills, WI, and the Upper Minnesota Oneota Site in La Crosse, WI.
-I appreciate the knowledge I attained working cultural resource management projects in Milwaukee, Madison, and Bayfield, Wisconsin.
+The many interesting positions I held in archaeology and anthropology all provided valuable knowledge and insight, including my Berkeley field school in northern California at the Fort Ross Site, assisting field crews in Pinedale, Wyoming, on the Archaeological Investigations at the Lander Trail New Fork River Crossing Historical Park, the Aztalan Site in Lake Mills, Wisconsin, and the Upper Minnesota Oneota Site in La Crosse, Wisconsin.
+I appreciate the knowledge I attained working on cultural resource management projects in Milwaukee, Madison, and Bayfield, Wisconsin.

-It was particularly rewarding transcribing oral histories both at Jewish Museum Milwaukee and the letters I transcribed for Dr. Mark Koerner about his father, Peter Koerner, a Special Investigations Officer in the Korean War.
+A particularly rewarding historical contract position was transcribing war letters for Dr. Mark Koerner about his father, Peter Koerner, a Special Investigations Officer in the Korean War.
 In print, Windows on a War: The Korean War As Seen By Peter Koerner, USAF, 1950-1953.

 I also enjoyed interviewing members of the Milwaukee community for a large-scale ethnic study led by Dr. Jill Florence Lackey.
 I respect each individual's contributions to the study and the heartfelt stories they shared with me.
 In print, Lackey, J.F.
 (2013).
 Ethnic Practices in the Early Twenty-First Century: The Milwaukee Study.
 Lanham, MD: Lexington Books.